jazzlynamelia/BackendFinalProject/README.md

-# 🛒 Laravel Product & Invoice Management System
+# 🛒 Inventory Management Web App

 This is a backend-focused web application built with Laravel that features two user roles: **Admin** and **User**.